Added to your cart:

 STEP 3

-If you’re going to be using Heat Shrink Tubing, Braided Sleeving or a Cable Snake™, you might want to consider implementing these products with cable ties or Velcro® cable wraps.
+If you're going to be using Heat Shrink Tubing, Braided Sleeving or a Cable Sash™, you might want to consider implementing these products with cable ties or Velcro® cable wraps.
 Tying or wrapping the bundle of cords at regular intervals will keep cables together, making it much easier to get your cable "snake" into its "skin".

 STEP 4